 Date of Authorship for this Version

 Balkin, Jack M. and Levinson, Sanford, "The Processes of Constitutional Change: From Partisan Entrenchment to the National Surveillance State" (2006).
 Faculty Scholarship Series.
-Paper 231.
+231.